Marx-Engels-Gesamtausgabe: Background

 The MEGA of today was not the first attempt to publish a complete collection of the works of Karl Marx and Friedrich Engels in their original language.

 First MEGA

 In the 1920s and 1930s a first MEGA or MEGA1 began being published by the Marx-Engels Institute in Moscow under the direction of David Riazanov, a Marxist scholar and revolutionary.
 MEGA1 was originally intended to comprise 42 volumes, of which 12 volumes were published between 1927 and 1935.
-After Riazanov was removed as director of the Marx-Engels Institute in February 1931 (and killed in a perfunctory trial in 1938) and Hitler rose to power in Germany in 1933, MEGA1 was silently discontinued.
+After Riazanov who edited the first five volumes of MEGA was removed as director of the Marx-Engels Institute in February 1931, Vladimir Adoratsky took his place as editor and published the next seven volumes.
+By the mid 1930s, MEGA1 was silently discontinued.

 Second MEGA

-Only after Stalin's death was a second attempt undertaken in the 1960s.
+A second attempt began in the 1960s and is still ongoing.
 The cooperation between German and Soviet editors, new editorial guidelines and innovative concepts led to the publication of a first sample volume in 1972, followed by the first volume of the new, second MEGA (or MEGA2) in 1975.